matthias-reis/carda-gatsby/content/articles/2024/05/mono-japan-interview-en.md

 More than anything else, strong readiness and determination were needed to keep the band going.
 Of course, while there's always joy in creating and performing music, the reality is not that easy.
 Each of us has our own lives to worry about, and as we got older, we often felt that our dreams may just be dreams.
 But every time we performed live and toured, the number of fans steadily increased little by little.
 Without their support, I don't think we would have been able to continue MONO as we are now.
 We sincerely thank everyone who continues to support us.

 **Anne:** You always tend to keep a low profile regarding private matters, which I can understand.
-Was this a decision you made together from the beginning when you founded Mono, or did you gradually realise that it felt better for you this way?
+Was this a decision you made together from the beginning when you founded MONO, or did you gradually realise that it felt better for you this way?

 **Taka:** I don't live a life that I can brag about to others, haha.
 I wake up every morning at 6 a.m. and write songs.
 Then, in the evening, I read books and watch movies or TV series.

-**Anne:** The news about the new Mono album has spread like wildfire, and fans are incredibly excited to finally put the vinyl on the turntable and hear the songs live soon.
+**Anne:** The news about the new MONO album has spread like wildfire, and fans are incredibly excited to finally put the vinyl on the turntable and hear the songs live soon.
 That must feel wonderful.
 I'm sure you're looking forward to sharing this music with the world and going on tour with it soon.

 **Taka:** I'm really looking forward to it.